jthomerson/dotfiles/install-setup/install-everything.md

 1Password and Google Chrome interactions.
 I suspect this was primarily on the part of 1Password (I was / am on X Beta), but I couldn't put up with those issues and decided to install the apps where they expected to live - in the `/Applications` directory, which required using a user that could sudo.
+(Note that I later switched to installing 1Password from the website download.)

 [1pwx]: https://twitter.com/jthomerson/status/1158830446437982208